HackBinghamton/hackbu-data-persistence/README.md

 # Databases and Data Persistence

 Welcome to the workshop!
 Today we're going to be talking about Databases and Data Persistence.
-It sounds advanced, but we promised its not.
+It sounds advanced, but we promise its not.
 It's actually really cool and once you learn it, you'll be able to use it to make your personal projects twice as awesome!

 *And since it sounds so advanced, you'll sound extra smart when you talk about it with other people (since you are already smart, you smarty! 🤓)*